masangana/hello-rails-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello-Rails-React
+# Hello-Rails-App

-> This is an educational project to set up a "Hello world" project as one app with Webpack.
+> This is an educational project to set up a "Hello world" project in the same package with Webpack.

 ## Built With 🛠️